-- Board of Trustees, Florida State University (2010 to present)
+- Board of Trustees, Florida State University (2010-2015)

 - Board of Visitors, Florida State University College of Law (1994 to present)

-- Board of Trustees, Spring Hill College (2000 to 2009)
+- Board of Trustees, Spring Hill College (2000-2009 and 2015 to present)

 - Board of Advisors, Georgia Museum of Art (1992 to present)